 Diana Poberaj wrote this report about a talk given by Marcus Ferrar at the British-Slovene Society Annual General Meeting in London on 21 June 2013:

-In his lecture, Marcus demonstrated his level of understanding of human conflict, how he understood the position of families separated by political threads endorsed by a position of no return, either on one side or the other.
-This is a huge burden for a new country.
-It faces huge challenges in a situation where there is no homogeneity.
+Marcus demonstrated his understanding of human conflict, and the position of families separated by opposing standpoints enforced by positions of no return.
+This is a huge burden for a new country such as Slovenia, because there is no homogeneity.

-Marcus spoke about the book Slovenia 1945, written by John Corsellis and Marcus himself.
-He reflected on how moved John Corsellis was by his personal experiences and observations of the suffering of prisoners which culminated in the massacre of 12, 000 Slovene soldiers upon their enforced return to former Yugoslavia.
+Slovenia 1945, which Marcus wrote with John Corsellis, tells how moved John Corsellis was by his observation of the suffering of Slovene refugees in Austria when 13,000 Slovene soldiers were massacred upon their enforced return to former Yugoslavia.

-Marcus gave place in his lecture to Willy Brandt, the German Chancellor of reconciliation, and his prostrate figure kneeling before the Jewish Memorial in Warsaw.
-The impact of that picture worldwide was mind-blowing.
-Germans have been far more ready to accept their responsibility for the genocide of so many, they have done their ‘mea culpa’.
+He admired Willy Brandt, the German Chancellor of reconciliation, who knelt before the Jewish Memorial in Warsaw.
+Germans have been far more ready to accept responsibility for genocide.

-Britain’s inclination towards belligerency led to the relentless bombing of German towns at the end of the Second World War.
-It is still lodged in the minds of those who suffered it.
+Britain’s relentless bombing of German towns is still lodged in the minds of those who suffered it.

-His simple offer of an acknowledgement of sorrow over the destruction of Dresden and its beloved church is what impressed a woman witness to history the most.
-That apology should be the inheritance of all children and people worldwide, because it is the wellspring of hope for the future of all countries in conflict.
+The author’s acknowledgement of sorrow over the destruction of Dresden and its beloved church is what impressed a woman witness to history the most.